Niklas-Mezynski/fontys-sofa-project-pharox-ghg-emissions-calculation/Documentation/Test_Cases/TC1_Calculate_Scope1_Emissions.md

 </td>
 <td>

-System returns an error when calculation can't be performed
+Verify that System returns an error when calculation can't be performed

 </td>
 </tr>